-7 But Leonardo had had enough of life in Florence, especially the intellectual elite whom he blamed for his relative lack of employment.
+7 But Leonardo had had enough of life in Florence, especially the 1 intellectual elite whom he blamed for his relative lack of employment.
 He began to feel he would be more appreciated elsewhere.
-V 8 At the age of thirty, he left his home town and eventually moved to Milan, where he had spent seventeen years under the patronage of Ludovico Sforza, the Duke of Milan. had 9 Here he continued to combine up his scientific and technological work with his painting, which was increasingly influenced by his interest in the mathematics of perspective and proportion ир 10 his ideas for chemical weapons and flame-throwers was 11 When Sforza was being driven from power by the French, Leonardo returned to Florence and spent four years working for Cesare Borgia as an engineer and military architect.
-He now became fascinated with flight. being 12 He studied birds for clues about how to fly and drew sketches of machines resembling like helicopters 11 re 13 In 1506 he returned to Milan and became increasingly focused on science.
+V+ 8 At the age of thirty, he left his home town and eventually moved to 93 Milan, where he had spent seventeen years under the patronage of Ludovico Sforza, the Duke of Milan. had 1 9 Here he continued to combine up his scientific and technological work with his painting, which was increasingly influenced by his interest in the mathematics of perspective and proportion. ир / 10 During this period, he was painted The Last Supper and developed his ideas for chemical weapons and flame-throwers. was 11 When Sforza was being driven from power by the French readly 0 Leonardo returned to Florence and spent four years working for Cesare Borgia as an engineer and military architect.
+He now became fascinated with flight. being + 12 He studied birds for clues about how to fly and drew sketches of machines resembling like helicopters. like + 13 In 1506 he returned to Milan and became increasingly focused on science.
 He began to conduct dozens of human dissections and studied the circulation of the blood.
 He also drew up a comprehensive guide to the working of living creatures.
-V 14 by the King.
-He continued to do the occasional sketch, a few designs and plans for buildings, but most of his time was hardly devoted to sorting out his scientific papers handly 15 Only twenty-one of his dozens of notebooks survive.
-Just been
+V 14 He ended his life at Amboise in France, where he was welcomed by the King.
+He continued to do the occasional sketch, a few designs and plans for buildings, but most of his time was hardly devoted to sorting out his scientific papers. hardly / 15 Only twenty-one of his dozens of notebooks survive.
+Just seventeen paintings have been ascribed to him with certainty, and some of those are unfinished.
+Leonardo may not have been achieved the perfection that he aspired to but he came closer to it in more fields than anyone before or since. been /